top of page

 ABSAgraphicExpTrans10_edited.png

-Following their immersion in some of the sociohistorical contexts of the simulation problem, the class would be responsible for constructing solutions to their respective, recreated worlds, based on the readings they'd done, and presented in the form of a multi-act, multi-scene (usually numbering 12 to 16 scenes) dramatic stage play, complete with costumes, makeup, props, and so on.
+Following their immersion in some of the sociohistorical contexts of the simulation problem, the class would be responsible for constructing solutions to their respective, recreating worlds, based on the readings they'd done, and presented in the form of a multi-act, multi-scene (usually numbering 12 to 16 scenes) dramatic stage play, complete with costumes, makeup, props, and so on.

 ABSAgraphicExpTrans04_edited_edited_edit